-Several documentaries later, (including Food Matters, Food, Inc., King Corn and Forks Over Knives) and I was convinced that our boxes need to go.
-Until that day, I never thought about how my eggs were raised never crossed my mind.
+Several documentaries later, (including Food Matters, Food, Inc., King Corn and Forks Over Knives) I was convinced that our boxes need to go.
+Until that day, it had never crossed my mind how my eggs were raised.
 Or the living conditions of the chicken I bought.
 Or how clean the stalls were of the cows who produced the milk I gave my kids.

 I also didn’t relate my health to the food I put in my body.
 I see now that it’s a logical conclusion, but at the time, I didn’t see the link.
 The food I eat directly relates to the health of my body.